code16/ozu-client/README.md

 ### Routes, controllers, views

-Create your routes, controllers, views, etc. as you would do for a regular Laravel project — with a few restrictions in mind:
+Create your routes, controllers, views, etc. as you would do for a regular Laravel project — with a few restrictions in mind, because of the static nature of the project:
-- TODO
+- Do not use any querystring
 - TODO
 - ...